Virginia Tech® home

 Whether you love wildlife or fishing, or get all geeked out about packaging or meteorology, there’s a club for you!

 The Virginia Tech Chapter of Alpha Zeta is a professional, service, and honorary fraternity for men and women in the College of Agriculture and Life Sciences and the College of Natural Resources and Environment.
-Its purpose is to bind together a group of people interested in the continued advancement of agriculture and to foster and develop scholarship, character, leadership, and a spirit of fellowship among all its members.
+Its purpose is to connect a group of people interested in the continued advancement of agriculture and to foster and develop scholarship, character, leadership, and a spirit of fellowship among all its members.

 The American Fisheries Society promotes the educational, scientific, and technological development and advancement of all branches of fisheries science and practice, including aquatic biology, engineering, economics, fish culture, limnology, oceanography, and technology.